daidan/pythonTest_dan/README.md

 ```
 Due to there is the main function directly in the CSV_Format.py file,
-the read, save path is also relative, we can directly run the code to generated merged excel.
+the read, save path is also relative, we can directly run the code to generate merged excel.